jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ```

 ## JavaScript Object Notation (JSON)
 The purpose of JSON is to transmit JavaScript objects over the wire.
 In most cases, JSON can be used to work with an API such as a RESTful API on the web.
-To convert JavaScript objects to JSON, you can use `JSON.stringify()`.
-See a few examples below.
+To convert JavaScript objects to JSON, you can use the global JSON object together with the `.stringify()` method.
+All together ... `JSON.stringify(arguments)`.

 **Example**
 ```